 Making a fake return of an item.
 This happens when you return an item that did not belong to you.

-The Retail Theft laws in Illinois are written in such a way that they benefit the stores.
-If you walk out of the store with something without paying for it the law presumes that you intended to steal that item.
-It's not a defense to say that you forgot to pay for the item or that you forgot to take off the item of clothing after you tried on or forgot to remove the ring when you tried it on at the jewelry counter.
-That's why you should not make any statements to store security or to the police without talking to an experienced criminal defense lawyer, like James Dimeas, who understands the complexities of the Retail Theft laws in Illinois.
-What a typical shopper may consider to be an honest mistake may be considered guilt of a Retail Theft under Illinois Law.
-That's why it is critical that you retain an experienced Retail Theft attorney, like James Dimeas, who understands the law and understands what needs to get done for you to avoid having a criminal conviction on your record which will come up in a background search.Criminal Penalties for Retail Theft in Illinois
+The Retail Theft laws in Illinois are written in such a way that they benefit the stores and make it easier for prosecutors to win Retail Theft cases in Court.
+If you walk out of the store with something without paying for it the law presumes that you intended to steal that item and tried to shoplift.
+It's not a defense to say that you forgot to pay for the item or that you forgot to take off the item of clothing after you tried it on, or forgot to remove the ring when you tried it on at the jewelry counter.
+That's why you should not make any statements to store security, or to the police, without talking to an experienced Retail Theft lawyer, like James Dimeas, who understands the complexities of the Retail Theft laws in Illinois.
+What a typical shopper may consider to be an honest mistake may be considered to be guilt of a Retail Theft under Illinois Law.
+That's why it is critical that you retain an experienced Retail Theft attorney, like James Dimeas, who understands the law and understands what needs to get done for you to avoid having a criminal conviction on your record for a Retail Theft, which will probably come up in a background search when you apply for a new job or a promotion at your current job.Criminal Penalties for Retail Theft in Illinois

-In addition to a criminal penalty, you may also have a civil penalty imposed on you.
-Under Illinois Law if you try to steal something from a retail establishment, a store, they have the right to sue you for civil damages, or money damages, in civil court.
+In addition to a criminal penalty, you may also have a Civil Penalty imposed.
+Under Illinois Law if you try to shoplift something from a retail establishment, a store, they have the right to sue you for civil damages, or money damages, in civil court.
 The maximum amount they can sue you for is $1,000.
-After you are arrested for a Retail Theft you will probably receive a letter from a lawyer representing the store requesting an amount up to $1,000 in money damages from you.
+After you are arrested for a Retail Theft you will probably receive a letter in the mail from a lawyer representing the store requesting an amount up to $1,000 in money damages from you.
 This claim for money is separate from the criminal case and will not affect the criminal case.
-But if you do not pay the store's lawyer, they will turn over the claim to a collection agency and they will put this on your credit report and they will try to collect this debt.
-You will also need an attorney to handle the claim for civil damages as well.The Final Penalty.
-Your Reputation.
+You cannot go to jail for not paying the Civil Penalty.
+If you do not pay the store's lawyer the Civil Penalty, the store will turn over the claim to a collection agency and they will put this on your credit report and they will try to collect this debt.
+You will also need an attorney to handle the claim for civil damages as well.The Final Penalty: Your Reputation.
 Your Record.
 Your Future

 Perhaps the most serious penalty you are facing is your reputation.
 A Retail Theft conviction on your background could make it virtually impossible to get a job.
 Almost every employer today does a thorough background search before they hire an employee.
-Most employers will not even consider hiring someone who has a Retail Theft in their background.
+Most employers will not even consider hiring someone who has a Retail Theft case on their background.
 Some employers conduct periodic background searches on current employees.
 This potential penalty can be more severe than any criminal or civil penalty that you could be facing.
-You need to hire a Retail Theft lawyer that understands what this means for your future and a lawyer who understands how important it is to make sure that this case does not go on your record and does not follow you around the rest of your life.
-Making sure you can pass a background search is critical to your future.James Dimeas Will Handle Your Retail Theft Case Correctly and Keep It Off Your Record
+You need to hire a experienced Retail Theft lawyer that understands what a Retail Theft case could mean for your future and an attorney who understands how important it is to make sure that this Retail Theft case does not go on your record and does not follow you around the rest of your life.
+Making sure you can pass a background search is critical to your future.James Dimeas Will Handle Your Retail Theft Shoplifting Case Correctly and Keep It Off Your Record

-James Dimeas has spent 25 years representing people charged with Retail Theft throughout Cook County, DuPage County and Kane County.
-He understands the importance of protecting your reputation and keeping your criminal record clean.
-James Dimeas understands that your entire future could be riding on the outcome of this Retail Theft case.
-He will examine all of the police reports and the store security reports.
-He will review the surveillance tapes and witness statements and examine in detail the arrest procedures to come up with an effective strategy that will either result in the dismissal of the Retail Theft charges or a result that will avoid a conviction on your criminal record.
-He will work tirelessly to make sure this case does not appear on a background search.
+James Dimeas has spent over-29 years representing people charged with Retail Theft in State Courts and Municipal Courts throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas understands the importance of protecting your reputation and keeping your criminal record clean.
+James Dimeas understands that your entire future could be riding on the outcome of your Retail Theft Shoplifting case.
+James Dimeas will examine all of the police reports and the store security reports.
+He will review the surveillance tapes and witness statements and examine in detail the arrest procedures to come up with an effective strategy that will either result in the dismissal of the Shoplifting charges or a result that will avoid a conviction on your criminal record.
+James Dimeas will work tirelessly to make sure that a shoplifting case does not appear on a background search.